 On June 15, 2008, the Company brought a lawsuit in the District Court seeking a declaratory ruling and permanent injunction against Sun from taking actions to hinder the Company's efforts to sell its Irish operations.
-This case is pending before the District Court.
 This is legacy litigation from the change in control of the Company in September 2010, and the lawsuit, at this time, is dormant.